Seth DeLand, MathWorks

 Some machine learning algorithms are computationally intensive.
 You can speed up these algorithms using built-in support for parallel computing.

 Neural networks are also a common approach for supervised and unsupervised learning.
-Neural Network Toolbox provides additional algorithms and point-and-click apps that guide you through the process of training and testing neural networks.
+Deep Learning Toolbox provides additional algorithms and point-and-click apps that guide you through the process of training and testing neural networks.

 Having trained different models, it’s essential to compare their performance on test data, so that we can gain confidence in our results.
 In this example, we compare how accurately different algorithms correctly classified our test data.